6. Shift Instructions

 1 1 1 1 0 0 0 0 1 1 1 0 x BITTST x,31 b = 31

-The assembler should generate one or the other of the above BITTST instructions, depending on the bit number provided, so that BITTST r,0 tests the least significant bit and BITTST r,31 tests the most significant bit.
-Because the condition code to be tested depends on the bit that was tested, BITTST should define or redefine the BBS (branch on bit set) instruction to be equivalent to either BCS or BNS, and the BBR (branch on bit reset) instruction to be equivalent to either the BCR or BNR instruction, depending on the bit tested.
-Thus, BITTST followed immediately by BBS or BBR will always check the correct condition code.
+Because the condition code to be tested depends on the bit that was tested, BITTST should define or redefine the BBS (branch on bit set) instruction to be equivalent to either BCS or BNS, and the BBR (branch on bit reset) instruction to be equivalent to either the BCR or BNR instruction, depending on the bit tested (see Section 12.2).
+BITTST followed immediately by BBS or BBR will always check the correct condition code.